ishwar00/bakugo/doc/bakugo_spec.md

 ```

 ## Return statements
-A "return" statement in a function F terminates the execution of F, and optionally provides one or more result values.
+A "return" statement in a function F terminates the execution of F.
 ```
 ReturnStmt = "return" [ ExpressionList ] .
 ```